pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 ### Real-life examples
 1. VIP persons and especially state servants (top-level politics) today usually hire private security firms for personal security.
 2. Many states are already hiring private armies.
-For example, USA hired Blackwater during afghan war.
+For example, USA hired Blackwater during Afghan war.

 In 1990s, in Russia, state collapsed and was not been able to protect citizens and businesses.
 Private defence firms (roofs) had emerged.